henrylevesque/rpi_data_collection/Hardware_Instructions.md

 4. **GPS Module** $12.99*
    - Description: A GPS module for obtaining location data.

+5. **Temperature/Humidity Sensor (DHT22 or DHT11)** $5-10*
+   - Description: Measures ambient temperature and humidity.
+Connects to a GPIO pin on the Raspberry Pi.

+6. **Air Quality Sensor (e.g., MQ-135, PMS5003, or similar)** $10-30*
+   - Description: Measures air quality parameters such as particulate matter, VOCs, or CO2.
+Connects via GPIO, UART, or I2C depending on model.

-5. **Dupont Wires** $6.98*
+7. **Dupont Wires** $6.98*
-   - Description: Wires to connect the GPS module to the Raspberry Pi Zero 2 W.
+   - Description: Wires to connect sensors and modules to the Raspberry Pi Zero 2 W.
    - Optional if you have your own wires, and includes enough wires for multiple devices or modules.

   ## Total Cost